What are Accrued Liabilities?

 - Accrued Capital and other Operating Expenditures

-The expense will be debited to record the accrued expense in the income statement and a corresponding payable is created on the liability side of the balance sheet.
+The expense will be debited to record the accrued expense in the income statement, and a corresponding payable is created on the liability side of the balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..
 The accounting entry will, therefore, be as follows:

-Organization incur the expense in a particular accounting period and own debt but have not yet been billed.
-We need to make the record of this expense as an accrued liability in the books of accounts.
+Organizations incur the expense in a particular accounting period and own debt but have not yet been billed.
+We need to record this expense as an accrued liability in the books of accounts.
 We need to debit the expense account.
 This debit entry will increase expenses.

 Also, we need to create an accrued liability expense account and credit it with the same amount.
 It will increase our liability.